dbfriend/pgdumpall/README.md

 ## pg-backup.sh
 This script creates a full PostgreSQL database backup

+### Features
+- Performing a logical backup of all databases within the PostgreSQL instance
+- Generating logs and includes error handling
+- Can be scheduled for daily execution
+- Included a backup retention mechanism and is deleting backups after a define time automatically
+- It compresses backups to save storage.
+Compressions algorithm can be Gzip or Zstandard

 ### Requirements
 - The script **pg-backup.sh** should be placed for security reasons with 700 permissions to the home-directory of the user, for example: /home/postgres
 - The file **pg-backup.conf** should be placed for security reasons with 600 permissions to the home-directory of the user, for example: /home/postgres